Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes: Time Bounds and Computational Complexity

 Note that Lemma~\ref{lemma:time_bounds} is only useful for graphs $G$ in which consensus is guaranteed.
 Otherwise, $f(n)$ may be infinite, in which case, although true, the result does not give us any useful information.
 As a result of Lemma~\ref{lemma:time_bounds}, all bounds which hold for the standard voter model will also hold for the case where agnostic vertices are present with an extra time for the agnostic vertices to disappear.
 In practice, the time for agnostic vertices to become gnostic is typically much shorter than the time it takes to reach consensus as a simple consequence of rumour spreading results.
 Indeed, it is easy to see that the process of agnostic vertices disappearing is analogous to that of standard rumour spreading.
 However, the typical results in the literature for the rumour spreading process deal only with the push model, or sometimes the push-pull model.
 We, on the other hand, want results for the pull model.
 This is only a minor inconvenience though, as the proof ideas from previous works can also be used for the pull model.
-Proposition~\ref{prop:rumour_general} shows that for general graphs, the expected time it takes in the pull model for the agnostic vertices to disappear is $O(n^2\log(n))$.
+Lemma~\ref{lemma:rumour_general}, alongside Corollary~\ref{corollary:rumour_general} shows that for general graphs, the expected time it takes in the pull model for the agnostic vertices to disappear is $O(n^2\log(n))$.
 Observe that a star graph, with a gnostic node not on the center, as well as a path, would take an expected time of order $n^2$ for the agnostic vertices to become gnostic.
-Thus, Proposition~\ref{prop:rumour_general} is almost tight.
-We defer the proof of Proposition~\ref{prop:rumour_general} to the Appendix as it is just reusing known ideas from the rumour spreading model for the push model in the pull case.
+Thus, Corollary~\ref{corollary:rumour_general} is almost tight.
+As we are also interested in the case of a general transition matrix $H$, Corollary~\ref{corollary:rumour_general_matrix} shows that given $H$, the expected time it takes in the pull model for the agnostic vertices to disappear is $O(n^2\log(n)/p)$ for $p$ defined as the minimum non-zero entry of $H$.
+In order to show Corollaries~\ref{corollary:rumour_general} and~\ref{corollary:rumour_general_matrix}, we show the following general Lemma which is used to conclude both results.
+This lemma is heavily based on known rumour spreading results and is included here for completeness.